ironhack-labs/lab-css-recipes-clone/README.md

   <summary>How do I center align an HTML image element?</summary>
   <br>

-  There are a few ways you can center aling an image element.
+  There are a few ways you can center align an image element.

 ##### 1. Align an image using `text-align`